lichengshengHK/iDVC/README.md

 4. Experimental investigation of damage evolution characteristics of coral reef limestone based on acoustic emission and digital volume correlation techniques, Rock Mechanics and Rock Engineering, https://doi.org/10.1007/s00603-022-03186-y

-There needs a free key.mat (license) to open the iDVC.
+There needs a free license.mat (license) to open the iDVC.

 中文视频教程：https://b23.tv/JiHSnqi (b站）